paulohenriquevn/aws-solutions-architect/README.md

   - **C:** Adicionar mais instâncias EC2 aumenta a complexidade operacional e não é uma solução escalável para lidar com milhões de dispositivos.

 ### Question #227

-**Texto original:**
-A company needs to retain its AWS CloudTrail logs for 3 years.
-The company is enforcing CloudTrail across a set of AWS accounts by using AWS Organizations from the parent account.
-The CloudTrail target S3 bucket is configured with S3 Versioning enabled.
-An S3 Lifecycle policy is in place to delete current objects after 3 years.
-After the fourth year of use of the S3 bucket, the S3 bucket metrics show that the number of objects has continued to rise.
-However, the number of new CloudTrail logs that are delivered to the S3 bucket has remained consistent.
-Which solution will delete objects that are older than 3 years in the MOST cost-effective manner?
-A. Configure the organization’s centralized CloudTrail trail to expire objects after 3 years.
-B. Configure the S3 Lifecycle policy to delete previous versions as well as current versions.
-C. Create an AWS Lambda function to enumerate and delete objects from Amazon S3 that are older than 3 years.
-D. Configure the parent account as the owner of all objects that are delivered to the S3 bucket.

-**Tradução:**
 Uma empresa precisa reter seus logs do AWS CloudTrail por 3 anos.
 A empresa está aplicando o CloudTrail em um conjunto de contas AWS usando o AWS Organizations a partir da conta principal.
 O bucket S3 de destino do CloudTrail está configurado com o S3 Versioning habilitado.
 Uma política de ciclo de vida do S3 está em vigor para excluir objetos atuais após 3 anos.
 Após o quarto ano de uso do bucket S3, as métricas do bucket S3 mostram que o número de objetos continua a aumentar.
 No entanto, o número de novos logs do CloudTrail entregues ao bucket S3 permanece consistente.
 Qual solução excluirá objetos com mais de 3 anos da maneira MAIS econômica?